 Some people do not outgrow ADHD, though symptoms can decrease with age in some.
-ADHD can also cause struggles for children stemming from academic failure and judgement by other children and adults.
-ADHD kids can have trouble interacting with their peers.
+ADHD can also cause struggles for people stemming from academic failure and judgment by other people.
+ADHD kids can also have trouble interacting with their peers.

 Symptoms of ADHD

-- Failure to pay attention to details which can cause problems in school.
+- Failure to pay attention to details can cause problems in school

-Currently there is no known cause for ADHD, however research is ongoing.
-We do know that genetics may be involved, but environment or problems with the central nervous system can also contribute.
+Currently, there is no known cause for ADHD, however, research is ongoing.
+We know that genetics may be involved, but the environment or problems with the central nervous system can also contribute.

-Studies have been completed regarding the link between gut health and ADHD; preliminary research hasshown that there is a connection between the two.
+Studies have been completed regarding the link between gut health and ADHD; preliminary research has shown a connection between the two.
 Additionally, some studies indicate certain food preservatives or dyes can also contribute to attention disorders in children.